Logo

 At the age of 14, Teresa Teng withdrew from school to focus on music.

-Teresa Teng signed with a local company, Yeu Jow Records, and began to release a series of long-playing albums of "a go-go" dance tunes and cover versions of western pop songs as well as local Taiwanese, Chinese, and Southeast Asian folk tunes.
+Teresa Teng signed with a local company, Yeu Jow Records, and began to release a series of long-playing albums of "a go-go" dance tunes and cover versions of Western pop songs as well as local Taiwanese, Chinese, and Southeast Asian folk tunes.

 Teresa Teng debuted at Paris Night, an upscale Taipei nightclub, and set a record for performing onstage there for 70 consecutive days, giving a 90-minute performance every single day.

-Teresa Teng's albums sold well, and soon she got an opportunity to record a theme song for Jingjing, Taiwan's first televised series and did a promotional tour that attracted quite a bit of attention in the media.
+Teresa Teng's albums sold well, and she eventually got an opportunity to record a theme song for Jingjing, Taiwan's first televised series.

 Teresa Teng released several albums within the next few years under the Life Records label in Hong Kong.